Little More (Royalty)

-"Little More (Royalty)" is a song by American singer and songwriter Chris Brown from his seventh studio album Royalty.
+"Little More (Royalty)" is a song by American singer Chris Brown from his seventh studio album Royalty.
 It was produced by The Audibles and Poo Bear.
 The song peaking at number 91 on the US Billboard Hot 100, and number 32 on the US Hot R&B/Hip-Hop Songs chart.

 Music video

 Background and synopsis

 On December 18, 2015, Brown uploaded the music video for "Little More (Royalty)" on his YouTube and Vevo account.
-In the video, Chris wakes up after a night of partying to find a little girl looking around his bedroom.
+In the video, Brown wakes up after a night of partying to find a little girl looking around his bedroom.
 He winds up acting very confused, but that confusion turns to love.
 The video shows them playing together, eating, and doing all sorts of fun things.

 Reception

 Many critics have praised the video saying that Brown shows a more playful side in the video, playing with his little girl, feeding her breakfast, dancing, blowing bubbles and just generally goofing off together.